 There isn’t just help to purchase the electric vans either.
 Many towns and cities are now offering incentives to plug-in vehicles, ranging from exemption from tolls to free parking.
-If you drive into London regularly for example, your electric Vauxhall, Peugeot or Fiat Professional van will be eligible for a 100% discount on the Congestion Charge, saving £15 per day.
+If you drive into London regularly for example, your electric Vauxhall or Peugeot van will be eligible for a 100% discount on the Congestion Charge, saving £15 per day.
 They are, of course, also exempt from the wider ULEZ charge, saving a further £12.50 per day compared to an older diesel van.

 Many councils will also offer free or discounted parking for electric vehicles, including vans.
 Taking central London as an example again, an electric van driver will be able to park for up to four hours in Westminster but only pay for the first 10 minutes – that usually costs less than £1.

 These benefits are just some of the advantages of running an electric van from Eden.
 You might be surprised at how practical they are, with payloads and space with matches the diesel models.
 They are certainly far removed from the ‘milk float’ electric vans you might have in mind!